Codeventurer144/Webscraping-HTML-table/README.md

 ![](yearly_sector_count.png)

-From the scatter plot, we can observe:
+From the scatter plot, one can observe the following:

 - More **banks** were established from the late 1800s through the last decade.
-- **Airlines** started appearing after World War II, around 1945.
+- **Airlines** started emerging after World War II, around 1945 which is also historically correct.
 - **Internet and digital marketing firms** began emerging in the early 21st century, marking the start of the digital age in Nigeria.

 ---